Theodore Matlak

-Ted Matlak was the alderman of the 32nd ward in Chicago from 1998 until 2007.
+Ted Matlak (born May 16, 1965) was the alderman of the 32nd ward in Chicago from 1998 until 2007.
 On April 17, 2007, Matlak lost to challenger Scott Waguespack in a close aldermanic race.

 Background

 Matlak was born in Chicago near the 2500 block of Marshfield in a tavern to Priscilla Gordon and the son of Polish immigrants, Theodore Matlak Sr. His younger sister now resides there with her children and his parents.
 Matlak was appointed alderman by former alderman Theris Gabinski and was an intern to ex-Congressman Dan Rostenkowski while attending page school in Washington D.C.
 He graduated from Gordon College Prep, and originally intended on joining the U.S. army.
 Unfortunately, health issues relating to his kidneys prevented such a career, and he instead proceeded to attend DePaul University in Chicago, where he received an accounting degree.
 In 1991, he married Gail and later he had 2 daughters: Emily and Aubrey Matlak.

 Matlak has received two kidney transplants: one in 1993 and one in 2004.